 Online Master of Science in Management

-Only open to current UF undergraduate students, the combined option allows students to begin graduate coursework before earning the bachelor’s degree.
+Only open to current UF undergraduate students, the combination option allows students to begin graduate coursework before earning the bachelor’s degree.

 Most undergraduate scholarships will cover a portion of your graduate tuition while you are still an undergraduate.
 Students must compensate for the difference between the undergraduate and graduate tuition rates.